saabi/llm-agent-project-setup/LLM_AGENT_PROJECT_SETUP.md

    docs/old-system/
    ├── implementation-specification.md  # Complete system spec
    ├── schema-analysis.md               # Database schema
    ├── feature-catalog.md              # All features
    └── business-rules.md                # Business logic
    ```

+   **Note:** When migrating, you can use either `docs/specs/` or `docs/new-system/` for the new system documentation.
+Both are acceptable as long as the old system docs are in `old-system/`.

 2. **Create Legacy Code Snapshot**
    ```